n0ot/clocktower/README.md

 * In a "production" environment, very low latencies are super critical for these kinds of applications.
 I tried to get the lowest latency as I could, but getting delays down to the nanosecond level seems impossible.
 Perhaps there is a way to sync the clock with the hardware playback, but that is beyond my knowledge at the moment.

+## Cloning
+Clocktower contains pre-recorded time announcements stored in wave files.
+These files are stored in [Git Large File Storage](https://git-lfs.github.com/), rather than in the repository itself.
+To download the wave files when you clone, you first need to install Git-LFS.

 ## Building
-You need to install the version of [Go](https://golang.org/dl/) for your operating system.
+Install the version of [Go](https://golang.org/dl/) for your operating system.
 Clocktower depends on [PortAudio](http://www.portaudio.com/).
-You need to have the PortAudio development headers installed.
+The PortAudio development headers must be installed.
 On Ubuntu, you can run

     apt-get install portaudio19-dev